SumiSastri/tennis-game-react/README.md

 ## Tennis game kata
+The logic of a tennis-game and front-end rendering in React part of my 3-month internship June-Sept 2019.
+The key learning objectives were to understand the difference between factory functions, object-oriented programming, basic testing syntax in jasmine.js and the use and benefits of Typescript with Javascript.
+The final step was to use the React-library to render the game with a front-end ui.

+The read-me focuses on the process of learning and embedding programming skills.

 ![tennis-game-scoreboard](./src/components/assets/tennis-game-kata-1.png)

+### Table of Contents

+* Katas: A brief background
+* Game logic in pseudo code
+* TDD - writing tests and code for tests to pass
+* Factory-functions converted to a game state using
+* Class-based game moved to the React library - set up
+* Render & conditional rendering in React

+#### Katas:  A brief background
 Kata is a Japanese word, from martial arts training, which loosely interpreted for coding refers to the form, order and process of doing things repetitively so that an intuitive understanding of the techniques used become part of the warp and weft of the way one codes.

 Katas are practiced in software engineering as a part of procedural learning - or performing complex operations again and again, until it is embedded in the writers' unconscious memory.
 Methods, in software engineering, by working on engineering katas help the engineer access these methods without conscious exertion, control or attention.